WebRTC-Thesis-Unina/RTC_Attacks/public/labs/7_8_vdo.ninja_xss_nosqli/README.md

 - Improve server-side validation controls.

 ## How to reproduce the issue - Information Disclosure
 After being redirected to: ```https://<IP_VM>:8080```, a new attack can be performed.

+For the vulnerable versions, there is no sanification of this particular input.

+### Exploit the vulnerability
 Using:
 ```bash
 https://<IP_VM>:8080/examples/control.html?room=<img src=x onerror=alert(document.cookie)>
 ```
 the page’s cookies are obtained.

-For the vulnerable versions, there is no sanification of this particular input.

 ## Mitigation
 - Update to patched version.